lukaszbudnik/yosoy/README.md

 "Yo soy" means "I am" in Spanish.

+## HTTP Protocol Support

+yosoy supports HTTP/1.1 and HTTP/2:

+- **HTTP/1.1**: Full support for all HTTP/1.1 features
+- **HTTP/2**: Supported when using TLS/HTTPS connections
+- **HTTP/3**: Not supported - would require QUIC protocol implementation which is not available in the standard Go HTTP library

 ## API

 yosoy responds to all requests with a JSON containing the information about: